Petkeljärvi

 About Petkeljärvi

-Petkeljärvi National Park protects approximately 6 square kilometers of pristine boreal forest landscape in North Karelia, eastern Finland, characterized by rugged bedrock ridges (vaara), clear lakes, ancient forests, and rich biodiversity representative of the Karelian ecosystem.
-The park encompasses the beautiful Lake Petkeljärvi with its crystal-clear waters surrounded by rocky shores, along with smaller lakes and wetlands that create aquatic habitat diversity.
+Petkeljärvi National Park protects approximately 6 square kilometres of pristine boreal forest landscape in North Karelia, eastern Finland, characterised by rugged esker ridges, clear lakes, ancient forests, and rich biodiversity representative of the Karelian ecosystem.
+[1] The park encompasses the beautiful Lake Petkeljärvi with its crystal-clear waters surrounded by rocky shores, along with smaller lakes and wetlands that create aquatic habitat diversity.
 Old-growth spruce and pine forests dominated by large trees, standing deadwood, and fallen logs support exceptional populations of species dependent on undisturbed forest structures.
 The park serves as important habitat for flying squirrels, three-toed woodpeckers, Siberian jays, and other taiga specialists.
 Eskers formed by glacial meltwater create distinctive sandy ridges supporting dry pine forest vegetation contrasting with wet spruce forests in valleys.
-The landscape reflects the ancient bedrock of the Karelian Shield, with exposed granite formations creating scenic and ecological diversity.
 Traditional slash-and-burn agricultural remnants testify to historical land use that has since been abandoned, allowing forest regeneration.

 Wildlife Ecosystems

 Wildlife in Petkeljärvi includes typical Finnish forest species such as moose, red squirrels, and various woodland birds.
-The park is particularly important for breeding birds, with species like the black-throated diver and osprey frequently spotted.
-The lakes support a healthy fish population, including perch and pike, while the forest areas provide habitat for various small mammals and insects.
+The park is important for breeding birds, with species such as osprey frequently spotted.
+[1] The lakes support a healthy fish population, including perch and pike, while the forest areas provide habitat for various small mammals and insects.

 Flora Ecosystems